symmetriccurve/building-simplest-react-app/Steps to build.md

 Access 3 products in Render

 Create a Product Card within the file
+Passing Data to ProductCard - Pass name and price of product as props Understanding of props
+  Understanding of passing data from parent to child

 Move the ProductCard as Separate Component
-  Q: Can we create another react component inside same file ?
   With Product name
   With Product price
-  With Add Button
-  With Remove Button

 Import Product Card in to App
   Understanding of creating Child components and using them.
 Using ProductCard
-Passing Data to ProductCard - Pass name and price of product as props Understanding of props
+Passing Data to ProductCard - Pass name and price of product as props

-  Understanding of passing data from parent to child Prop Validation in Product Card - Handle if prop is not passed
+Prop Validation in Product Card - Handle if prop is not passed

 Assignment: